jwellner/pleio-backend/README.md

 # Backend2
 This repository contains the work in progress of Backend2, a brand new social engine based on [Django](https://www.djangoproject.com/), [GraphQL](http://graphql.org/) and [React](https://facebook.github.io/react/).
 The backend offers a pluggable and easily extendable interface that allows users to easily develop their own extensions.
 The backend will initially be used by [Pleio](https://www.pleio.nl) and [GCCollab](https://gccollab.ca).
 The goal of this backend is to be:

+- Generic
+- Scalable
 - Accessible
+- Multi-lingual
-- Scalable
+- Modular
 - Extensible
-- Multi-lingual

 ## Features
-- Users and profile management
+- Object versioning
+- Access control (read/write permissions, groups support)
+- Full-text search
-- External OAuth2 / OpenID support
+- OpenID connect support
+- Logging (audit trail)
-- Comments
+- Notifications
+- Handling large file uploads (attachments)

 This backend only provides a GraphQL interface and is probably used in conjunction with a Javascript frontend.

+## Dependencies
+The following projects could be interesting to provide some functionality:

+- django-revisions or django-simple-history
+- django-haystack
+- django-channels

 ## Setup
 Before setup make sure you installed all the development requirements: